Aarception/Mo-information-security-portfolio/README.md

 Mountain View, CA 94043
 ~~~

-***Accountability seeking has become such a cynical and adversarial process in corporate America that I wish to try a different process where finding solutions is primary, rather than secondary, to motive engineering and externalized leveraging strategization.
+***Accountability seeking has become such a cynical and adversarial process in corporate America that I wish to try a different process where finding solutions is primary, rather than secondary, to litigation and externalized delegated compulsion.
 Having persisted thus in support of activating internal agency for internal resolution, I will follow the process down to writing a postmarked letter.
 Let the resolution of this issue vindicate process as much as issue.***

 ---